-On Monday, August 31st at 16:00 CET, Daniel Macfarlane, Associate Professor in the Institute of the Environment and Sustainability at Western Michigan University (USA), will launch his book Fixing Niagara Falls: Environment, Energy and Engineers at the World’s Most Famous Waterfall (UBC Press, 2020) which comes out in September in our Greenhouse online environmental humanities book talk series.
+On Monday, August 31st at 16:00 CET, Daniel Macfarlane, Associate Professor in the Institute of the Environment and Sustainability at Western Michigan University (USA), launched his book Fixing Niagara Falls: Environment, Energy and Engineers at the World’s Most Famous Waterfall (UBC Press, 2020) which comes out in September in our Greenhouse online environmental humanities book talk series.

 Since the late nineteenth century, Niagara Falls has been heavily engineered to generate energy behind a flowing façade designed to appeal to tourists.
 Essentially, this natural wonder is now a tap: huge tunnels channel the waters of the Niagara River around the Falls, which ebb and flow according to the tourism calendar.